Coordinator of Learning Support & Inclusion Dalal Juma, Upper Division Director Darel Shelton & Lower Division Director Jason Hooper

 Education: BA in German with a minor in Spanish, Brigham Young University; MAT secondary education – foreign language, University of Memphis

-For 8 years, Ms. Smith taught Spanish and German in Memphis, TN, in Shelby County Schools, including AP courses.
+For 8 years, Mrs. Harrington taught Spanish and German in Memphis, TN, in Shelby County Schools, including AP courses.
 Prior to that, she worked in Toyama for a year teaching English to students age 6-16 in Japanese public schools.
 She is fluent in both German and Spanish.
+Mrs. Harrington coaches Girls on the Go!, an after-school elective for first and second grade girls.

 UPPER SCHOOL SPANISH